Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 The difference between Armor Chip & Armor Granite is that Armor Granite uses a thicker epoxy to hold the additional color flakes 20lbs versus 8lbs, with the Granite Kit we supply a calibrated squeegee to ensure the extra thick epoxy is apread evenly over the entire floor and the granite kit comes with 4 layers of topcoat versus 2 layers for Armor Chip.
 Armor Granite is our top of the line floor coating that yields 95% flake coverage giving you a realistic granite finish with unequaled durability and gloss.
 Armor Chip is more of a terrazzo look with about 75% flake coverage.
 There's a third option for those of you who don't like the color flake look or if you do work in your garage involving small parts.
 You can use the Commercial Epoxy System which is a pigmented base coat and a pigmented topcoat in the same color.
 No flakes, just solid high gloss porcelain looking epoxy.
 With this floor if you drop a small screw you can find it unlike with a flake floor.
 We all learned the hard way about not doing small parts work on a flake floor.

-My floor is larger than your kit coverage and I want different colors?
+My floor is larger than your kit coverage and I can I customize the epoxy and flake colors?

 You have two options to achieve your required coverage.
 You can purchase the Add On Half Kit or if your floor is just slightly larger than the stated coverage of the full kit you can purchase the primer.
 The primer will provide three benefits, it provides additional adhesion, it yields in a thicker overall coating(thicker is better!) and it extends the coverage of the epoxy by up to 25% since the epoxy is now going over a sealed surface rather than a porous one.
 If the budget allows for it we always recommend using the primer.
 For poor condition floors or even better performance use our High Solids Primer.